The source of our water supply varies throughout the year, depending on the season, weather, snowpack level, inflows and water storage conditions.

 - Interruptible Green River supply – 27 million gallons per day

 Enough water is expected for people and fish this summer and into fall, even though some parts of Washington State are experiencing drought conditions.
-Natural flows into the upper Green River have been near the third lowest on record however, our raw water reservoir refilled completely this spring.
-We have also experienced cooler conditions than average around early July, and above-normal overall precipitation in July.
+Natural flows into the upper Green River have been near the third lowest on record in over 50 years due to a dry spring and early snowmelt however, our raw water reservoir refilled completely this spring.
+We have experienced a relatively moist summer, with generally mild temperatures.
 We encourage you to consider the environment and continue using water wisely.

 To learn more about your water supply, see the following pages: